Skin Care & Non-Surgical Treatments

 The procedure: After both the donor and recipient sites are cleansed and treated with a local anesthesia, the fat is withdrawn using a syringe with a large-bore needle or a cannula (the same instrument used in liposuction) attached to a suction device.
 The fat is then prepared and injected into the recipient site with a needle.
 Sometimes an adhesive bandage is applied over the injection site.

 As with collagen, “overfilling” is necessary to allow for fat absorption in the weeks following treatment.
 When fat is used to fill sunken cheeks or to correct areas on the face other than lines, this overcorrection of newly injected fat may temporarily make the face appear abnormally puffed out or swollen.

-You may also be interested in complimentary procedures like BOTOX
+You may also be interested in enhancement procedures like BOTOX.